CS2613-FA23/explorationactivity1-ddainosi/README.md

 # ExplorationActivity1

 ## Introduction
-My name is Daphne Dairo-Singerr, and for my first exploration acitivity, I created a small interactive game using the Selenium library in Python.
-This game includes content from the Five Nights at Freddy's horror game.
+My name is Daphne, and for my first exploration acitivity, I created a small interactive game using the Selenium library in Python.
+This game includes content from the Five Nights at Freddy's horror game created by Scott Cawthon.
 Please read the _Before You Play_ section before running the game:

 ## Before You Play
 - Make sure you have headphones connected to your device.